hjdhjd/homebridge-unifi-protect/docs/Liveviews.md

 For example, if you configure a liveview named `Protect-Outside`, you'll see a switch created in the Home app called *UDM-Pro Outside*, assuming your controller is named UDM-Pro.
 Toggling the switch on and off will turn on and off motion detection in the cameras configured in the liveview.

 There's a crucial difference between liveview switches and the liveview security system accessory: ***liveview switches only impact the cameras you've configured in that liveview***.
-The security system accessory will disable motion detection on all cameras not explicitly configured in a given liveview scene (with the exception of the *Off* scene, which is special - [see above](#security-system)).
+The security system accessory will disable motion detection on all cameras not explicitly configured in a given liveview scene (with the exception of the *Off* scene, which is special - [see below](#fun-facts)).

 ### MQTT Support
 [MQTT support](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/MQTT.md) is available for liveviews.
 You can set liveviews, as well as security system states, using MQTT.
 The following MQTT actions are supported: